Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Cedarwood oil is derived from pine, cypress, and coniferous trees through steam distillation processes.
 Like many botanical extracts used for essential oils, the essence of cedar offers a wide range of healing and medicinal benefits.
 The modern research literature provides support for the therapeutic value of cedarwood oil for hair and scalp health.

 What is Cedarwood Oil?

-Today, modern studies are able to confirm these antimicrobial capabilities which can be applied to many health areas, including the management of hair loss.
-Research also reveals that this particular tree essence can address cellular inflammatory processes and exert relaxing sedative effects as well.
+Today, modern studies can confirm these antimicrobial capabilities, which can be applied to many health areas, including the management of hair loss.
+Research also reveals that this particular tree essence can address cellular inflammatory processes and exert relaxing sedative effects.